-Our Board of Advisors is made of individuals that work in corporations that have a long history of commitment to sustainability and of individuals that have a long and successful career as entrepreneurs.
-The members of our Board represent many of the iconic Vermont Brands (e.g., Ben and Jerry's, Burton, Cabot, Green Mountain Coffee Rosters, King Arthur Flour, Seventh Generation); others represent new and exciting firms (Allearth Renewables, Casella Waste Management, Dealer.com, Heliae, NRG, Terry Bicycles, Tetra Tech); others come from government agencies (Department of Creative Economy) and non-profits (VBSR, VEIC); and others lead firms in the venture capital and private equity worlds (FreshTracks, Clean Yield Asset Management).
-All the members of the Board are committed to sustainability and to the entrepreneurial spirit that permeates SEMBA's curriculum.
+The SEMBA Advisory Board is made up of individuals that work in corporations that have a commitment to sustainability and of individuals that have a long and successful career as entrepreneurs.
+Some members of our Advisory Board represent the iconic Vermont Brands, while others represent new and exciting firms.
+Some members come from government agencies and non-profits and others lead firms in the venture capital and private equity worlds.
+All the members of the Advisory Board are committed to sustainability and to the entrepreneurial spirit that permeates SEMBA's curriculum.

 This terrific group of individuals will play an important role by being in the classroom, developing cases, judging "pitch" competitions, arranging and hosting practicums, and mentoring students.
 We are grateful for their leadership, support, energy, and commitment to make SEMBA one of the best programs in the world.